How are Ewing tumors diagnosed?

 Incisional biopsies in older teens and adults are sometimes done using a local anesthetic (numbing medicine), but in children they are more often done while the child is under general anesthesia (asleep).

 If a child is going to have general anesthesia for the biopsy, the surgeon may also plan other procedures while the child is asleep to avoid having to do them as separate operations later on.
 For example, if the tumor is thought to have spread to the chest or elsewhere, the surgeon may take a biopsy of these suspected tumors when the child is still asleep.
-The doctor may also do a bone marrow biopsy (see below) to see if the cancer has spread to the bone marrow spaces.
+The doctor may also do a bone marrow biopsy (see next section) at this time to see if the cancer has spread to the bone marrow spaces.

 During the biopsy (while the child is still asleep), a pathologist (a doctor specializing in using lab tests to diagnose diseases) can take a quick look at the biopsy sample under the microscope.
-If it looks like a Ewing tumor, the surgeon may place a small flexible tube, known as a central venous catheter, into a main blood vessel in the chest area during the same operation.
-The catheter end lies just under or outside on the skin, which gives doctors and nurses easier access to the vein.
+If it looks like a Ewing tumor, the child will very likely need chemotherapy as part of treatment, so the surgeon may place a small flexible tube, known as a central venous catheter, into a main blood vessel in the chest area during the same operation.
+The catheter end lies just under or outside on the skin, which gives doctors and nurses easier access to the large vein.
 The catheter will stay in place for several months during treatment.
-This is better for the child when chemotherapy is given at a later time because they will get fewer needle sticks.
-(See the "Chemotherapy" section.)
+This allows the child to get fewer needle sticks when chemotherapy is given at a later time.
+(See the “Chemotherapy” section.)